Fox News Deleted An Anti-Diversity Opinion Column About The Olympics

 A person with knowledge of the network's internal workings said Moody has no editorial oversight on any platform.

-The person said editors were too deferential to Moody due to his longevity at the network and so didn't put the column through a proper vetting process.
+The person said editors were too deferential to Moody due to his longevity at the network, so they didn't put the column through a proper vetting process.

 David Mack is a reporter and weekend editor for BuzzFeed News in New York.